Settings Configurable values that can be customized by users of your component sliders Guide

 Strings and Numbers

-Pass strings and numbers directly through attributes or properties:
+Pass strings and numbers directly via HTML attributes or JavaScript properties:

 <price-display amount="99.99" currency="USD"></price-display>